SilviaEiden/Data_Science_Final_Project_Group_6/README.md

 ![image_SMOTE_Final_Results.png.png](SMOTE_Final_Results.png)

-The benefit of using SMOTE is that unlike oversampling that is random, with SMOTE new instances are interpolated.
+The benefit of using SMOTE is that, unlike oversampling which is random, with SMOTE new instances are interpolated.
 New values that are created are based on values of its closest neighbors.

 A limitation to consider when using SMOTE is that, although it reduces the risk of oversampling, it does not always outperform random oversampling.
 SMOTE also has a vulnerability to outliers and of course sampling techniques cannot overcome the deficiencies of the original dataset.